top of page

 Gunjur Dog Patrol

 Florence also donates money from her tours to the Gunjur Dog Patrol, who care for stray dogs in The Gambia, West Africa.
+You can find out more about Gunjur Dog Patrol here, and Florence’s Yoga Retreats and More here.

 A sheep looks at the camera for Animals Australia charity